Peeja/abstraction/README.markdown

 Abstract Classes.
 In Ruby.
 ===========================

-Lets say you've got a class called `Car`.
+Let's say you've got a class called `Car`.
 There are two subclasses of `Car`: `Convertible` and `Sedan`.
 And it turns out that all cars are either convertibles or sedans.
 (Who knew?)
 So really, there's no reason that a car object wouldn't be an instance of `Convertible` or `Sedan`, and in fact an object that's a direct instance of `Car` itself won't even work correctly.

     class Car
       def go_forward